-Many people begin their chest routines by starting on the upper chest since it is usually the most difficult part to develop.
+Many people begin their chest workout by starting on the upper chest since it is usually the most difficult part to develop.

 Do these exercises at the beginning of your routine to maximize results if your upper chest is lagging behind.

 If you do not have access to an incline bench, one of the next best exercises is incline push-ups.

 To perform this workout at home, simply find some way of stabilizing your feet in an elevated position.
 Some items that you can use are a sofa, chair, foot stool, or small table.

 To begin this movement, simply get in the standard push-up position with your arms about shoulder width apart.